stanford-esrg/retina/INSTALL.md

 Retina can run on other platforms as well, detail to come.

 ## Hardware Recommendations
 Retina should work on any commodity x86 server, but the more cores and memory the better.
-For online operation in 100G network environments, we recommend at least 64GB of memory and a 100G Mellanox ConnectX-5 or similar, but any DPDK-compatible NIC should work.
+For real-time operation in 100G network environments, we recommend at least 64GB of memory and a 100G Mellanox ConnectX-5 or similar, but any DPDK-compatible NIC should work.

 ## Installing Dependencies